learnbyexample/vim_reference/README.md

 >
 >I learnt regular expression by reading your books, thank you for the great work. — LamJH

+A comment from another [Hacker News thread](https://news.ycombinator.com/item?id=31931804):

+>I stumbled upon your vi post a few days ago, really like the style.
+Keep it up!

 <br>

 # Feedback and Contributing